 Because you get assistance from Medicaid, you pay nothing for your covered services as long as you follow the plan's rules.
-See Chapter 3 for details about the plan's rules.
+Refer to Chapter 3 for details about the plan's rules.

-If you need help understanding what services are covered, call your case manager or Member Services at (877) 901-8181 from Monday - Friday, 8 a.m. to 8 p.m., local time.
+If you need help understanding what services are covered, call your care coordinator or Member Services at (877) 901-8181 from Monday - Friday, 8 a.m. to 8 p.m., local time.
 TTY users should call 711.